bcgov/gis-pantry/docs/ago/ago-tips-n-tricks/Picture_Symbology.md

-Using pictures to symbolize points and polygons in AGO <!-- omit in toc -->
+# Using pictures to symbolize points and polygons in AGO
-===
-Prepared by: South Coast GIS Team\
-Date: Nov 2022

 The built-in symbology options in ArcGIS Online can be somewhat limited depending on the application.
 In particular, the options for hatching or a pattern fill is very limited.
 An alternative is to create your own image tile in a program like GIMP or Inkscape to have greater flexibility on symbology.
 You can create tiles to fill in polygons or create custom point symbology.